-- 39. Remove the ground strap from the driver side frame rail.
-The ground strap is located just rearward of the swaybar mount. - 40.
-Attach the supplied MM K-member brace to the MM K-member.
-If you are using a stock oil pan and shorty headers, the K-member brace should be installed flush with the bottom of the K-member using the 1/2" X 1-1/4" G8 bolts with an M12 X 24mm OD washer under the head of each bolt.
-If you have an aftermarket oil pan or long-tube headers, space the brace down as far as possible using the provided spacers, the 1/2" Flat washers, and the 1/2" X 2" long bolts with an M12 x 24mm OD washer under the head of each bolt.
+39. Some cars will have a ground strap on the driver side frame rail, just rearward of the swaybar mount.
+If equipped, remove the ground strap from the driver side frame rail.
+40. Attach the supplied MM K-member Brace to the MM K-member.
+Place one K-member Brace Spacer between each end of the brace and the k-member.
+Use the 1/2" X 1-1/4" G8 bolts with an M12 X 24mm OD washer under the head of each bolt to secure the brace.
+If you have long-tube headers, space the brace down as far as possible using the provided spacers, 1/2" Flat washers, and the 1/2" X 2" long bolts with an M12 x 24mm OD washer under the head of each bolt.
 Snug, but do not fully tighten the bolts.
-The K-Brace tube is offset.
-Bias it forward or rearward as needed for clearance.
+Orient the brace with the center section biased towards the rear of the car.

-NOTE: Some installations may not require spacers.
+Note: Some installations may not require spacers.
 Your requirements may vary.